-- 35. The Proponent shall ensure that the offset area: - (a) provides appropriate habitat resources for the Swift Parrot, Brown Treecreeper and Greycrowned Babbler: - (c) contains a total of 174ha of the following vegetation types1: - Spotted Gum Grey Ironbark forest dry open forest of the lower foothills of the Barrington Tops, North Coast; - Grey Box Forest Red Gum Grey Ironbark open forest of the hinterland ranges of the North Coast; and - Sydney Peppermint Smooth-barked Apple shrubby open forest on coastal hills and plains of the southern North Coast and northern Sydney Basin; and - (d) the revegetation areas within the offset area contains: - Winter flowering eucalypts (such as Spotted Gum [Corymbia maculata], Narrow-leaved Ironbark [Eucalyptus crebra], White Stringybark [Eucalyptus globoidea]) as habitat resources for the Swift Parrot. - Species typical of eucalypt woodlands and dry open forest with a grassy understorey, including stringybarks or other rough-barked eucalypts as habitat resources for the Brown Treecreeper. - Species typical of open eucalypt woodlands (such as Spotted Gum [Corymbia maculata], Red Ironbark [Eucalyptus fibrosa], Grey Ironbark [Eucalyptus siderophloia]) as habitat resources for the Grey-crowned Babbler; and - · Appropriate understorey species (such as tussock grasses).
+- 35. The Proponent shall ensure that the offset area: - (a) provides appropriate habitat resources for the Swift Parrot, Brown Treecreeper and Greycrowned Babbler; - (b) contains a total of 174ha of the following vegetation types: - Spotted Gum Grey Ironbark forest dry open forest of the lower foothills of the Barrington Tops, North Coast; - Grey Box Forest Red Gum Grey Ironbark open forest of the hinterland ranges of the North Coast; and - Sydney Peppermint Smooth-barked Apply shrubby open forest on coastal hills and plains of the southern North Coast and northern Sydney Basin; and - (c) the revegetation areas within the offset area contains: - Winter flowering eucalypts (such as Spotted Gum [Corymbia maculata], Narrow-leaved Ironbark [Eucalyptus crebra], White Stringybark [Eucalyptus globoidea]) as habitat resources for the Swift Parrot. - Species typical of open eucalypt woodlands (such as Spotted Gum [Corymbia maculata], Red Ironbark [Eucalyptus fibrosa], Grey Ironbark [Eucalyptus siderophloia] as habitat resources for the Grey-crowned Babbler; and - Appropriate understorey species (such as tussock grasses).